Annhiliation positrons

 Multi-mode Resonances

 The annihilation spectra of most molecules are dominated by the excitation of fundamental vibrations.
 However, even in this case overtone and combination mode features are observed.
-An extreme case (left) occurs when the positron binding energy is so large that no fundamentals can be excited (i.e., εB > ℏω ν).
+An extreme case as shown above in CBr4 occurs when the positron binding energy is so large that no fundamentals can be excited (i.e., εB > ℏω ν).
 Yet, even in this case, a relatively large annihilation rate is observed.
 A model of this has been proposed (“multi-mode resonant annihilation or MRA).
 Comparison with the data is shown as the solid line.

 Particularly in large molecules, such MRA features are prominent in the space between the fundamentals.
 A fitof an MRA model to the spectra of larger alkane molecules is shown at the right.
 This effect has been used to explain the large annihilation rates observed for thermal positrons at 300 K interacting with various molecular species.
 These multi-modes are also likely the key to understanding the role of IVR in enhancing or suppressing the annihilation rates of the fundamental resonances.